 Out of all the hairstyles that exist in the world, the mullet seemed like it’d be the one trend that wouldn’t have a resurgence — it was just way too easy to associate it with “Achy Breaky Heart” and Road House.
 But a new class of celebrities has recently proven that the once-polarizing cut can indeed be modern and cool.
 Just look at Maisie Williams, Rihanna, and Miley Cyrus (like father, like daughter).

 If you’ve already gotten the chop, congrats!
-But now comes the hard(er) part — learning how to style your mullet.
-Below are the three golden rules, straight from the experts.
+Now it’s time to learn how to style your mullet.
+Below are the five golden rules, straight from the experts.

 The most important part of mullet stying is dealing with the short pieces that make up the pseudo-bangs.
 “Make sure that the frame around your face is exactly how you want it,” says celebrity hairstylist Annagjid "Kee" Taylor.
 “That bang piece has to be perfect for you — it really makes or breaks the style.”
 As such, it’s the area that will need the most TLC.